 The passphrase feature is enabled by default.
 This provides second-factor protection of your recovery seed in case of attacks involving physical access to your Trezor device or the associated recovery seed.

-Although the passphrase feature can be toggled on and off in the Device settings, we recommend keeping the feature enabled and setting up passphrase-protected hidden wallets as part of our security best practices.
+Although the passphrase feature can be toggled on and off in the Device settings, we recommend keeping it enabled and setting up hidden wallets as part of our security best practices.

 Every time you start Trezor Suite you'll see the 'Select wallet type' modal window: